List of Kentucky Wildcats men's basketball honorees: All-Americans

+Wayman Tisdale Award

+The Wayman Tisdale Award, known before the 2010–11 season as the USBWA National Freshman of the Year Award, has been presented by the United States Basketball Writers Association since 1989 to the top freshman in Division I men's basketball.

+NABC Freshman of the Year

+The National Association of Basketball Coaches, the trade organization for college men's basketball coaches, has presented its own Freshman of the Year award since the 2016–17 season.

 SEC Player of the Year (AP, UPI, Coaches)

 The following is a list of Kentucky Wildcats men's basketball players who have been named SEC Player of the Year:

 SEC Freshmen of the Year (AP, Coaches)

 The following is a list of Kentucky Wildcats men's basketball players who have been named either SEC Freshman of the Year (awarded by the league's head coaches, and open only to freshmen) or SEC Newcomer of the Year (awarded by the AP and open to any player in his first year at an SEC school, including transfers).

 All listed players won both awards except for the following: